-Hall's Japanese Honeysuckle flowers Photo courtesy of NetPS Plant Finder
+Purple-Leaf Japanese Honeysuckle flowers Photo courtesy of NetPS Plant Finder

-Hall's Japanese Honeysuckle Photo courtesy of NetPS Plant Finder
+Purple-Leaf Japanese Honeysuckle foliage Photo courtesy of NetPS Plant Finder

-Planting & Growing

-Hall's Japanese Honeysuckle will grow to be about 25 feet tall at maturity, with a spread of 24 inches.
+Purple-Leaf Japanese Honeysuckle is recommended for the following landscape applications; - Hedges/Screening - General Garden Use - Groundcover Planting & Growing Purple-Leaf Japanese Honeysuckle will grow to be about 15 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 25 years.
 This woody vine should only be grown in full sunlight.
-It does best in average to evenly moist conditions, but will not tolerate standing water.
+It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
+It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.
+7036 Nieman Shawnee, KS 66203 913.631.6121 830 W Liberty Dr. Liberty, MO 64068 816.781.0001